silabs-KrisY/cp210x_bootloader_activation/README.md

 ![schematic showing CP210x with recommended bootloader activation connections](images/cp210x_bootloader_activation_hw_block_diagram.png)

-Note that the resistors are recommended for a robust production design but not needed to run it as a demo.
+Note that the resistors are recommended for a robust production design but not needed to run it as a demo as the CP2105 has weak internal pullups on its GPIO pins.
 Also note that HW flow control is not really needed for reliable xmodem transfer, since xmodem implements its own flow control protocol.
 However, HW flow control is always recommended when using UARTs for Silicon Labs NCP (Network Co-processor) interfaces.

 Here's my pinout using a BRD4158A installed on a BRD8016A: